Biden heralds U.S. emergence from the pandemic, but he risks celebrating too soon

 “The event at the White House is being done in the right way,” Jeff Zients, the administration's covid response coordinator, said on ABC’s “This Week.”
 “It’s an outdoor event with testing and screening.
 Vaccinated people not wearing masks.
 Unvaccinated people masked.
 It’s being done in the right way, consistent with CDC guidelines.”

 As Biden traveled to Michigan, gone were the masks he donned for so long and the social distancing he and others observed for many months.

 Instead, when Biden arrived on the tarmac in Traverse City, he doled out hugs and handshakes, and flashed a toothy smile during a selfie the local mayor snapped with him.

 The president toured a cherry orchard and sampled the fruit as he strolled through with local officials.
 Later, Biden's eyes lit up as he removed his aviator sunglasses and inspected the pie selection at the orchard store.
 He declared himself partial to apple and cherry.
 Before leaving town, Biden stopped for ice cream, enjoying a giant cone.

 In downtown Traverse City on a Saturday, a picturesque waterfront stretch, the streets were filled with locals and visitors, who swigged beers under sunny skies and ate at restaurants.
-One especially ebullient group belted out the lines to “Sweet Caroline” as they rode a peddle pub.
+One especially ebullient group belted out the lines to “Sweet Caroline” as they rode a pedal pub.

 In Washington, the area in front of the White House was similarly busy midday Sunday, with people milling about in Lafayette Square, but later in the day the area was cordoned off by police tape ahead of Biden’s event.
 Capacity limits on restaurants and other venues have now been lifted.
-And the traditional fireworks display was scheduled to go forward, with a larger crowd expected than the muted one from last year when the mayor urged people not to attend.
+And the traditional fireworks display went forward, with a larger crowd than the muted one from last year when the mayor urged people not to attend.

 However, the images on Independence Day also reflected the fits and starts of moving past the coronavirus.
 The annual parade on the National Mall was canceled, the concert traditionally held on the West Lawn of the Capitol was prerecorded, and masks were still required on public transit.